slashdotlabs/slashdotlabs-site/README.md

 - Domain Cart integration

 ## Improvemnts
+- [ ] Consider moving this to a separate repo
 - [ ] Automate account creation for the domains and hosting accounts
 - [x] Customer reminders close to product expiry dates
 - [ ] Asset caching optimization